EV-OD/winscript/website-docs/src/content/docs/logging/info.md

 ---
 title: "info"
-description: "Output informational messages to SnapRun's console and log system"
+description: "Log an informational message"
 ---

-# info Function
+# info

-Output informational messages to SnapRun's console and log system.
+Log an informational message to the console.

 ## Syntax